 The other back that ought to contribute will be highly touted freshman Arkeel Newsome from Ansonia.
 Otherwise, the Huskies project to rely count on fullbacks Matt Walsh and Jazzmar Clax in short-yardage situations.

 Let's keep this simple.

-Geremy Davis is a true no. 1 receiver in college football.
-His wide-catching radius, toughness and sure hands are as undeniable as his 6' 3" frame.
+Geremy Davis is a true No. 1 receiver in college football.
+His wide-catching radius, toughness and sure hands are as undeniable as his 6-foot-3 frame.